gastonstat/packyourcode/packyourcode.utf8.md

 - `NAMESPACE` is a text file (also with no extension) that is used to list the functions that will be available to be called by the user.

 - The `R/` directory which is where you store all the R script files with the functions of the package.

+- The `man/` directory which is the folder containing the `Rd` (R documentation) files, that is, the text files with the technical _help_ documentation of the functions in your package.

 - `cointoss.Rproj` is an RStudio project file that is designed to make your package easy to use with RStudio.